We got a Sprinter van! Now to turn it into a home…

 With the fan seated and caulk oozing out of the screw holes (did I mention that a lot of puns were made?), I drilled down and secured the fan in half of the provided holes – one screw in each corner and one mid-length on each side.
-16 seemed like too many new holes to put in the poor van.
+16 seemed like too many new holes to put in the poor van, so we just opted to drill a self tapping screw right through to secure the fan to the van.
 Another seal of caulk around the edge, and filling in the un-filled screw holes, and we declared it good enough.

 Thanks to Julia for taking over the camera, and for putting up with this madness!
 A few more photos are here.

 Update with more technical details

 The van we bought is a used 2007 Dodge Sprinter 2500 with a 144″ wheel base, and normal height ceilings.
 It has a 3.0 liter, 6 cylinder diesel engine with about 173000 miles on it.
 The van runs and sounds good, so we expect it can do at least that many more, besides if the engine does finally decide to give up, it will probably be worthwhile to get in touch with a service like Alberta Cummins repair or others to conduct some engine maintenance.
 The vehicle inspection required that we replace the cracked windshield, a license plate light, and the ball joints.
 The ball joints were pricier and more involved than we really wanted to undertake, so we let the professionals do it, and it seems we got a pretty good deal ($630 out the door).